tousifinity/Smart-Irrigation-System-using-NodeMCU-and-Blynk/README.md

-# SmartIrrigation System using NodeMCU and Blynk
+# Smart Irrigation System using NodeMCU and Blynk

 This repository contains the code for a Soil Moisture Measurement System with automatic pump control using an ESP8266 and Blynk IoT platform.
 The system monitors soil moisture levels, temperature, and humidity in real-time and automatically controls a water pump based on predefined conditions.
 It also allows manual control of the pump and an LED indicator via the Blynk app.